Alex-MacLeod/Alex-MacLeod.github.io/README.md

 # License

-This project is released under the MIT License, details are in the LICENSE.md file.
+This project is released under the MIT License, details are in the LICENSE file.